sm64pc/sm64ex/README.md

 ## Building
 For building instructions, please refer to the [wiki](https://github.com/sm64pc/sm64pc/wiki).

-**Do NOT attempt to compile Windows executables with `WINDOWS_BUILD=1` under Linux or WSL.
-It will NOT work.
+**Make sure you have MXE first before attempting to compile for Windows on Linux and WSL.
 Follow the guide on the wiki.**